Which of the following statements correctly describes a key diffe... | Channels for Pearson+

 Multiple Choice

-Which of the following statements correctly describes a key difference between the lytic cycle and the lysogenic cycle in viral replication?
+Which of the following statements correctly describes a key difference between the ELISA and Western Blot tests in the context of detecting HIV?

 A